 Develop Their Soft Skills

 The employees’ soft skills play a vital role in the development process.
-You can help them by providing training programs for them to learn, which helps them cultivate new and strong relationships with their teammates, customers, and managers.
+You can help them by providing training programs to learn, which allows them to cultivate new and strong relationships with their teammates, customers, and managers.

 In addition, they will develop greater self-awareness through these programs, including personal strengths, weaknesses, preferences, and values.